 Rock’n’roll had entered a period of stasis.

-Learn more 多音字: 50 Commonly Used Chinese Polyphonic Characters (Ebook).
+Take up the challenge of exploring polyphones and learn more with 多音字: 50 Commonly Used Chinese Polyphonic Characters (Ebook).